Rodent5/JianaZheng.github.io/_teaching/2015-spring-teaching-2.md

 location: "Anhui, China"
 ---

-On July 6th, 2022, as a member of Professor Zeng Jie’s team in USTC, I participated in a symposium with Tongling Nonferrous Metals Group Co., Ltd.，where I presented my research results of **Continuous Controllable Mass Production of Monodispersed Cu NCs in fluid device.**
+On July 6th, 2022, as a member of Professor Zeng Jie’s team in USTC, I participated in a symposium with Tongling Nonferrous Metals Group Co., Ltd.，where I presented my research program **Continuous Controllable Mass Production of Monodispersed Cu NCs in fluid device** and discussed the prospects of collaboration.

 Global Ranking
 ======